Queen to appoint new prime minister at Balmoral Castle in break with royal tradition

 The newly-welcomed leader then returns to Downing Street to deliver their first speech as prime minister of the United Kingdom.

-As the upcoming appointment is happening at Balmoral Castle, it is unclear whether Mr Johnson and his successor will give their respective resignation and welcome speeches at the Abderdeenshire residence, although it is more likely that the pair will address the public in front of the prime minister’s official residence on Downing Street.
+As the upcoming appointment is happening at Balmoral Castle, it is unclear whether Ms Truss will give her welcome speech at the Abderdeenshire residence, or return to Downing Street.